forcedotcom/SalesforceMobileSDK-Templates/MobileSyncExplorerSwift/README.md

-# SmartSyncExplorerSwift
+# MobileSyncExplorerSwift
-SmartSyncExplorer Sample in Swift
+MobileSyncExplorer Sample in Swift